jacobISU/HarvardCS50/README.md

   - The assignment teaches how structs are used and how the new type's data is manipulated.
   - Also this is an excercise to use a sorting algorithm to help print the appropriate winners.

-  **tideman.c**
+  **tideman**
   **Folder Contents: tideman.c**
   **To build with VSCode, Powershell, and gcc: gcc tideman.c -o tideman**
   - This program implements the Tideman (Ranked Pairs) voting system.
-  - In command line, run the program with up to 1 to 9 candidates. (e.g. "./tideman Alice Bob Charlie)
+  - In command line, run the program with up to 1 to 9 candidates. (e.g. "./tideman Alice Bob Charlie")
   - Then enter the amount of voters that are going to vote. (e.g. "Number of voters: 3")
   - Then as the voter, vote for your candidates by rank. (e.g. "Rank 1: Alice, Rank 2: Bob, Rank 3: Charlie")
   - Accepts ranked votes to determine a winner by sorting pairs of candidates by "strength of victory".